gflorezm/NeoBat_Interactions/README.md

 2. Follow the instructions provided in the script;

-3. Check the figure in the Figures folder.
+3. Check the figure in the Figures folder and the statistics in the Results folder.

 ## Feedback

-If you have any questions, corrections, or suggestions, please feel free to open an [issue](https://github.com/marmello77/queiroz-et-al-2020/issues) or make a [pull request](https://github.com/marmello77/queiroz-et-al-2020/pulls).
+If you have any questions, corrections, or suggestions, please feel free to open an [issue](https://github.com/gflorezm/NeoBat_Interactions/issues) or make a [pull request](https://github.com/gflorezm/NeoBat_Interactions/pulls).

 ## Acknowledgments

-We thank our colleagues, who helped us at different stages of this project.
-We thank our sponsors, especially the Alexander von Humboldt-Stiftung, CNPq, CAPES, and FAPESP, who gave us grants, fellowships, and scholarships.
+Firstly, we thank Prof. Mauro Galetti and Prof. Milton Ribeiro, from the State University of São Paulo, Brazil, who started the [Atlantic Series of data papers](https://esajournals.onlinelibrary.wiley.com/doi/toc/10.1002/(ISSN)1939-9170.AtlanticPapers) and inspired our entire community to take their data out of their drawers.
+Our labmates and colleagues helped us at different stages of this project.
+Our sponsors, especially the Alexander von Humboldt-Stiftung, CNPq, CAPES, and FAPESP, gave us grants, fellowships, and scholarships.
 Last, but not least, we thank the [Stack Overflow Community](https://stackoverflow.com), where we solve most of our coding dilemmas.

 ## Reference